valhalla/valhalla-docs/api-reference.md

 ###### Filter transit data

 When using `filters`, you need to include a [Onestop ID](https://transit.land/documentation/onestop-id-scheme/) to identify the stop, routes, or operators to include or exclude in your query.
-Depending on how you are interacting with data from Transitland, there are different ways of obtaining the OnestopID.
+Depending on how you are interacting with transit data from Transitland, there are different ways of obtaining the OnestopID.

 - Turn-by-Turn API: Query a transit route query and parse the returned JSON maneuver  for `transit_info` to obtain `operator_onestop_id` and the route `onestop_id`.
 A `transit_stop` contains the `onestop_id` for the stop.
 - [Mobility Explorer](https://mapzen.com/mobility/explorer/): Click a single route, stop, or operator on the map, or use the drop-down menu to find the Onestop ID for routes and operators.
 The Onestop ID is listed in the sidebar, along with other details about the route, stop, or operator.
 See the [Mobility Explorer documentation](https://mapzen.com/documentation/mobility/explorer/overview/) for more information.